azukiapp/azk-docs/content/en/installation/mac_os_x.md

 ## Installing VirtualBox

 The VirtualBox installation can be done by accessing the [page] [virtualbox_dl] and following the installation instructions.
 However, if you are using [Homebrew Cask][homebrew_cask], it's even easier!
-Just open the console and type:
+Just open the terminal and type:

 ```sh
 $ brew cask install virtualbox --appdir=/Applications